International Students FAQs

-You may submit a photocopy of your score report to expedite the review of your application, but an official report sent directly from ETS or IELTS must be received to finalize any offer of admission.
+You may submit a photocopy of your score report to expedite the review of your application, but an official report sent directly from ETS, IELTS, or PTE must be received to finalize any offer of admission.

-Please note that some departments (i.e., Politics) have strict guidelines and may require TOEFL scores from all international applicants.
-Please check with the department to which you are applying to see if TOEFL is required.
+Please note that some departments (i.e., Politics) have strict guidelines and may require TOEFL/IELTS/PTE scores from all international applicants.
+Please check with the department to which you are applying to see if an English language exam is required.

 Please contact the Graduate School of Arts and Sciences if you feel that you have extenuating circumstances that may exempt you from this requirement.